Online counselling: a short and sweet beginner's guide

-First thing's first: by 'online' counselling I mean email, instant message, voice or video sessions.
+By 'online' counselling I mean email, instant message, voice or video sessions.
 This article refers to one-to-one counselling.
-I believe that the principles hold for online supervision too.
+I believe that many of the principles hold for online supervision too.

 Further, I'm referring to online counselling as an additional way of expressing oneself; it's not a substitute for face-to-face therapy.
 Or indeed vice versa: face-to-face therapy cannot offer some of the benefits of online counselling.